14 Sights in Brest, France (with Map and Images)

 Show sight on map

-The emperor's canoe is a ceremonial canoe built for Napoleon I and reused by Napoleon III.
-It was kept in its home port in Brest, then transferred in 1943 to the Marine Museum in Paris.
-73 years after the end of the war, he was returned to Brest where he was exhibited at the Capuchin workshops.
+The Emperor's Canoe is a ceremonial canoe built for Napoleon I and reused by Napoleon III.
+It was kept in its home port in Brest, then transferred in 1943 to the Musée de la Marine in Paris.
+73 years after the end of the war, it was returned to Brest where it is exhibited at the Capuchin workshops.

 Wikipedia: Canot de l'Empereur (FR)